Skip to main content

 Why it matters

-Recognizing a personal draw bias — rather than treating every shot as a coin flip between different curve directions — allows for smarter aim points and course management.
-SwingVantage tracking curve direction and amount across many swings surfaces this tendency clearly, rather than a golfer trying to remember or guess it from feel alone.
+Recognizing a personal draw bias.
+Instead of treating every shot as a coin flip between different curve directions.
+This means allows for smarter aim points and course management.
+SwingVantage tracking curve direction and amount across many swings surfaces this tendency clearly.
+Instead of a golfer trying to remember or guess it from feel alone.

 Related guides & benchmarks